laaksomavrick/devblog/content/blog/speed-up-docker-builds-for-nodejs-lambda-functions/index.md

 ## The problem

 It looked like the bulk of our time was spent running `npm ci`.

-The bulk of our logic lived in our `common` directory, so that was the code that most frequently changed.
+The majority of our logic and functionality lived in our `common` directory, so that was the code that most frequently changed.

-And, whenever we made a change to `common`, our `npm ci` build instruction was re-executed.
+Whenever we made a change to `common`, our `npm ci` build instruction was re-executed.
 Further, since `common` functions as a shared library across our code, and this `Dockerfile` was common to all our Lambda functions, any dependent Lambdas would also have to be rebuilt in order to deploy.

-So, every time we made a code change in `common`, for every Lambda, we had to re-invoke `npm ci`, leading to our slow builds.
+So, every time we made a code change in `common`, for every Lambda, we had to re-invoke `npm ci`, leading to our slow builds, and our frequent coffee breaks.

 ## The solution

 Remember how Docker is like an onion?

 We only needed to re-execute `npm ci` when a dependency was added, modified, or changed.
 So, modifying our `Dockerfile` to copy `package.json` and `package-lock.json`, executing the `npm ci` step, and then copying over our source code should result in the slow step being cached for our general case (modifying `common`).

 We can observe this change from the following Dockerfile:

 ```Dockerfile